 The result?
-Endless hours spent in optimizing the Google Ads campaigns, doing A/B Tests, and analyzing data again and again.
+Endless hours spent on optimizing the Google Ads campaigns, doing A/B Tests, and analyzing data again and again.

 But what happens if the campaign doesn’t perform after that?

 You are not alone.
-Even the highly experienced marketers face this situation once in a while.
+Even highly experienced marketers face this situation once in a while.
 Getting Google Ads campaigns firing at full steam is often a matter of trial and error.
-You can possibly do many iterations and changes before you can arrive at a high performance campaign.
+You can do many iterations and changes before you can arrive at a high-performance campaign.

 If you’re stuck in a similar situation, then this post is for you.
 Here are some of the steps that I take to optimise the Pay per Click campaigns that I run.

 It is extremely important to use keywords that are in demand, but not too much in demand.
 If you choose keywords that no one searches for, then however good your ad might be, no one will get to see it.
 On the other hand, if you choose keywords that have high competition, then you will have to bid more to get ranked higher.
 This may drain your Google Ads budget quickly.

 After running the campaign for a few days, check the keywords and remove some of the non-performing ones if necessary.
 Ideally, your Google Ads campaign should consist mostly of keywords with medium to high search volumes and medium to low competition.